cchitsiang/awesome-stars/topics.md

 ## self-hosted

-- [panoratech/Panora](https://github.com/panoratech/Panora) - One API to connect your data sources to your LLMs
+- [panoratech/Panora](https://github.com/panoratech/Panora) - Open-Sourcing the integration engine our platform runs on
+- [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer
 - [smallcloudai/refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
 - [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data orchestration for developers.
 Create high fidelity synthetic data and sync it across your environments.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
-Get answers from the internet or your docs.
-Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs,
+Self-hostable.
+Get answers from the web or your docs.
+Build custom agents, schedule automations, do deep research.
+Turn any online or local LLM into your personal, autonomous AI
-- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is a scalability-first, open-source no-code/low-code platform for building business applications and enterprise solutions.
+- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an extensibility-first, open-source no-code/low-code platform for building business applications and enterprise solutions.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [amalshaji/portr](https://github.com/amalshaji/portr) - Open source ngrok alternative designed for teams.
 Tunnel http, tcp or websocket connections.
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.